bioinformaticsdotca/EPI_2023/module3.md

         - `-o median,count` return the median of col 4 and coutn the number of elements from fileB that intersected the particular element from fileA

 ### Step2: Differential peaks utilizing triplicates and DiffBind
+- We'll perform analysis on mock MFC10A H3K4me3 data to get significant differential peaks for each condition.
+To do so, we'll utilizing the `diffBind` package in R

 **Code :**
 ```
 ###R###